The readiness case

 We monitor this so you don’t have to.
 ONC, CMS, HHS OCR, state Attorneys General, WA MHMDA, CCPA/CPRA, BIPA, and emerging health-data privacy laws are tracked and updated as the rules change.
 This page reflects the current public record.

-If you are responsible for a certified Health IT product, a CMS-regulated API, or a HIPAA-covered system, your failure modes show up on one of four regulator-maintained lists.
-Buyers, journalists, board members, and Series B investors all check these.
+If you own a certified Health IT product, a CMS-regulated API, or a HIPAA-covered system, your readiness shows up on one of four regulator-maintained records.
+Buyers, board members, and Series B investors all check these, so it pays to know where you stand before they look.

 Authoritative public records